alicegherbison/alicegherbison.com/content/site.md

 *Last build: {{< build-date >}}*

-Even though my website is tiny without much content at the moment, I want every design and code decision to meet the following two principles:
+Even though my website is tiny without much content, I want every design and code decision to meet the following two principles:

 1. Lean and fast as possible - no unnecessary frameworks or third-party scripts, and no design decisions that contradict this
 2. Accessible - meets WCAG 2.0 AA criteria and validates by W3C with no errors